CRM structure & data model

 CRMs rarely fail because of the software.
 They fail because the system is implemented before clarity exists around ownership, process, and intent.

-Fields are added βjust in case.β Pipelines mirror demos instead of reality.
+Fields are added "just in case."
+Pipelines mirror demos instead of reality.
 Automations are layered on top of unclear workflows.
 Adoption drops, data quality erodes, and the CRM becomes something teams work around β not with.

 CRM implementation is not a configuration exercise.
 It is an operational design problem.